Blended Negotiation Training Workshop For High-Potential Employees

-An Austrian-based maker of custom steel fabrication parts and products for various industries was seeking to develop it is US-based employees demonstrating high potential.
-Early in their careers, the leadership and development function enrolled participants into a multiple session leadership development program.
-The aim of the program was to invest in and retain these high-value generating employees.
+An Austrian-based maker of custom steel fabrication parts and products for various industries was seeking to develop it are US-based employees demonstrating high potential.
+Early in their careers, the leadership and development function enrolled participants in a multiple-session leadership development program.
+The aim of the program was to invest in and retain these high-value-generating employees.

-TrainSMART was asked to design, develop, and deliver a blended negotiation workshop of four self-led and corresponding virtually facilitated training sessions.
+TrainSMART was hired to develop a blended learning solution for a negotiation workshop of four self-led and corresponding virtually facilitated training sessions.
 Each self-led session was a mixture of video, readings, personal reflection, assessments, and postings on the client’s internal online campus site.
 Self-led topics included:

 - Readings from the Harvard Negotiation Project best-seller “Getting to Yes.”